kjam/uf-intro-to-programming/README.md

 ### Installation

 These lessons has been tested for Python 3.6 and primarily uses the latest release of each library, except where versions are pinned.
 You likely can run most of the code with older releases, but if you run into an issue, try upgrading the library in question first.

 First you will need to [install Conda for your OS](https://conda.io/docs/installation.html).

+You can also install all the requirements in Conda using the Conda Navigator.

 Then, to install all the requirements, we will setup a conda environment.
 You can do so and install all the requirements like so: